syspack/pakages/docs/getting_started/installation.rst

 Pypi
 ====

-If you want to use Paks locally on your machine or via some custom install, the module is available in pypi as `the pakages project <https://pypi.org/project/pakages/>`_.
+If you want to use Pakages locally on your machine or via some custom install, the module is available in pypi as `the pakages project <https://pypi.org/project/pakages/>`_.

 .. code:: console